GDGToulouse/site-devfest-2020/content/faq/index.md

 ## CFP: Call for Paper

-### How long does the CFP?
+### How long does the CFP lasts?

-The Registration will open on April 1st 2019 and will close on June 30th 2019 at 23:59
+The Registration will open on April 1st 2020 and will close on June 30th 2020 at 23:59

 ### My presentation has been accepted, do I still need to buy an Entry ticket/ pass for the conference?